JakeDawkins/apollo-tooling-test-projects/README.md

 testing, see each project's `README.md`.
 The following sample projects are in this repository:

+## Monorepo setup

+Surprise!
+This repository _is_ a monorepo containing multiple projects.
+Note how each project listed has _its own_ `apollo.config.js` file.
+This may seem a bit cumbersome (and it is), but it is the correct way right now to set up a monorepo.
+Commands on a specific project should be run from that project's directory.

+For example, for running codegen on the `ts-client` project, you should first be `cd`ed into that project.

 ## Basic client

 This is a simple apollo client project, no bells or whistles.
 It uses a local